Home to some of London’s largest areas of parkland, tree-lined avenues and stunning views over to the City, Hampstead Heath is a walker’s paradise.

 When you arrive you get a sense of the immediate tranquility and charm of Kenwood – walk a little further and you’ve escaped to a secluded enchanted forests and wooded tracks deep within the heath.

-The house (designed by Robert and James Adam) is now full of ancient treasures, paintings and exhibitions.
-For those on a family day there’s also a café, orangery and outdoor terrace of Kenwood for refreshments after your stroll.
+The house is now full of ancient treasures, paintings and exhibitions.
+There are even paintings by Rembrandt and Vermeer.
+For those on a family day there’s also a café, the orangery and outdoor terrace of Kenwood for refreshments after your stroll.